raspibolt/raspibolt/static-channel-backup.md

 1. Locally, on a USB thumbdrive plugged into the Pi: in case of SSD drive failure only
 1. Remotely, in Dropbox: in case of widespread node damage, including the thumdrive (e.g. flood, fire, etc)

-## Local automatic SCB backup: USB thumbdrive
+## Local backup: USB thumbdrive

 We will create a bash script that automatically backup the LND SCB file on change to a small thumbdrive permanently plugged in the RaspBerry Pi.

 ### Thumbdrive size

-The `channel.backup` file is very small in size (<<1MB) so even the smallest thumbdrive will do the job.
+The `channel.backup` file is very small in size (<<1 MB) so even the smallest thumbdrive will do the job.

 ### Formatting